 - Post-traumatic stress disorder (PTSD) and other pain and suffering damages

-In Nevada, a driver who causes a crash through reckless or aggressive driving or other road rage behaviors may also be guilty of gross negligence.
+In Nevada, a driver who causes a road rage accident through reckless or aggressive driving may also be guilty of gross negligence.
 This assessment can be important in an injury case as it may enable victims to receive additional compensation under the law.
 For example, a driver may have engaged in gross negligence if he or she aggressively chased a vehicle and deliberately ran a red light to continue the pursuit, causing a crash.

 Our Attorneys Are Ready to Protect Your Rights

-After a road rage crash, you may be unsure what to do next to protect your legal rights.
+After a road rage accident, you may be unsure what to do next to protect your legal rights.
 At Bernstein & Poisson, our team of legal professionals is always prepared to help.

 Contact our law office to discuss your situation with one of our experienced attorneys.
 This initial consultation is completely free, and there is no obligation to file a claim.
 If we represent you, there is no risk to you.
 We charge nothing upfront and do not get paid unless you do.